Tag: reflection

 • 3) Food is an important part of the story.
 What are some different ways food can be used to tell a story of faith?

-• FD) We can become blind to the blessings we have (like the Jews were blind to Jesus).
+• FD) We can become blind to the we have (like the Jews were blind to Jesus).
 What blessings do you need to remember today?

 • Learn and Apply